nicogutz/Scraper/README.md

+## Copyright:
+The data downloaded by this tool is copyrighted and is regularly registered with the US Library of Congress in the form of ExRx.net Offline Download.
+Do not modify, sell, or republish our content or tools in any way without the expressed written permission of ExRx.net.
+If you find other sites using our content, please feel free to contact us at feedback@exrx.net.
+We pass these matters to our copyright attorney who deals with these sorts of cases regularly.

 ## Scraping:
 However, access to a website can be revoked and become unauthorized, when the website owner sends a cease and desist letter to a party crawling or scraping the website (Craigslist Inc. v.
 3Taps Inc. 2013;